ADELAIDE FESTIVAL ON SOCIALS...

 ABOUT ADELAIDE FESTIVAL

-For 58 years Adelaide Festival audiences have delighted in an outstanding mix of internationally acclaimed theatre productions, an eclectic array of world-class musicians, breathtaking dance pieces, renowned writers and striking visual arts displays.
+2020 marked Adelaide Festival's 60th anniversary: for over 60 years, audiences have delighted in an outstanding mix of internationally acclaimed theatre productions, an eclectic array of world-class musicians, breathtaking dance pieces, renowned writers and striking visual arts displays.
 Enjoyed amid warm March days and starry nights, Adelaide Festival’s celebration of creative excellence makes for an event of truly epic proportions.

 Adelaide Festival is a member of Festivals Adelaide: representing Adelaide's ten major arts and cultural festivals.